Endoscopic Spine Surgery

 - Sprains & Strains

-How is Radiofrequency Nerve Ablation Performed?
+Radiofrequency Nerve Ablation Risks

 Nerve ablation of facet joints is performed in an operative setting using mild sedation and local anesthetics.
 Fluoroscopic x-ray guidance allows the physician to accurately position the radiofrequency ablation probe adjacent to the medial branch nerves to be treated.
 The nerve is then heated to 80 degrees C using a radiofrequency generator.
 Radiofrequency ablation treatment is a safe and well-tolerated method selected to treat chronic pain caused by a variety of conditions.
 If your pain responds well to an initial treatment, a follow-up treatment may be helpful.